Ted & Annie

-Five times as many men as women were transported, so there was a drastic imbalance, but Samuel had sufficient good qualities to attract a young widow who had arrived in the Colony as a convict, Mary Ann Raffles (Roffles) on the "Harmony" in 1829 with ninety-nine other female convicts.
+Five men to every woman were transported, so there was a drastic imbalance, but Samuel had sufficient good qualities to attract a young widow who had arrived in the Colony as a convict, Mary Ann Raffles (Roffles) on the "Harmony" in 1829 with ninety-nine other female convicts.
 She had been transported for seven years for stealing from her mistress while working at Somerton near Islington, London.
 Described as a "servant of all work", aged eighteen, she had dark brown hair and eyes, a medium large nose, with deep pock marks on her oval face and chin, and was diminutive, only four feet nine inches [1.45 m].
 A year after her arrival she got permission to marry a labourer, John Payne.
 As soon as possible women attached themselves to a man for protection.
-They had three children, the youngest born after John's death.
+They had three children, Henry, Eliza and Louisa, the youngest born after John's death.
 Mary Ann became free by servitude.
 When Samuel was thirty-eight and Mary Ann was twenty-four they married in 1835 in the Anglican Church of St John, her children were five, four and one.
 Samuel could write his name but she signed with a cross.

 Two years later Samuel and Mary Ann had a son, also Samuel Edward.
 By this time Samuel senior was working as a blacksmith.
 He was granted a conditional pardon on 27th February 1838 after serving fourteen years.
 A conditional pardon meant that he could not return to his homeland had he wanted to or been able to afford it.
 Having gained his pardon, he had to support himself and family, including stepchildren, although times were very hard.
 Few children got any education.